Best Astrophotography Mounts (2026)

 The Sky-Watcher Star Adventurer has been a ‘gateway’ mount for countless astrophotographers.
 It is a multi-function astrophotography mount that allows you to take everything from beautiful time-lapses and nightscapes to detailed deep-sky portraits of nebulae and galaxies.

-It is a very lightweight celestial tracking platform that allows you to compensate for the rotation of the Earth so you can take sharp, long-exposure images.
+It is a very lightweight celestial tracking platform that compensates for Earth’s rotation, allowing you to take sharp, long-exposure images.
 It has several different tracking modes, including sidereal, solar, lunar, and even 12X speed tracking.

 This star tracker can handle up to 11 pounds of camera and telescope gear, so you’ll need to keep that in mind when deciding which imaging system you intend to use it with.
-This is a fantastic option for those using a compact refractor telescope like the William Optics RedCat 51.
+This is a fantastic option for those using a compact refractor telescope, such as the William Optics RedCat 51

 I photographed the Andromeda Galaxy using the Star Adventurer 2i and a RedCat 51 telescope.